-(9) Other Postemployment Benefits
+(9) Other Postemployment Benefits.

 The Chickasaw County Board of Supervisors administers the County's health insurance plan which is authorized by Sections 25-15-101 et seq., Mississippi Code Ann.
 (1972).
 The County's health insurance plan may be amended by the Chickasaw County Board of Supervisors.
 The County purchases health insurance coverage from a commercial insurance company and offers health insurance benefit coverage through the County's health insurance plan (the Plan).
-Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the County has a postemployment healthcare benefit reportable under BASB Statement 45 as a simple employer defined benefit health care plan.
+Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the County has a postemployment healthcare benefit reportable under GASB Statement 75 as a single employer defined benefit health care plan.
+The County does not issue a publicly available financial report for the Plan.
 However, the County has not recorded a liability for other postemployment benefits nor has the County reported the note disclosures which are required by accounting principles generally accepted in the United States of America.